HelgasonF/habbit_tracker_app/_user_stories.md

 Track persistent user activity
 As an admin, I want to store user habit activity logs so that I can analyze progress and engagement over time.
 enhancement, priority: medium

+External Data Integration

+See motivational quotes
+As a user, I want to see a motivational quote each day so that I feel inspired to stick with my habits.
+enhancement, priority: high

+Get new habit suggestions
+As a user, I want to get new habit ideas based on my current progress so I can improve over time.
+enhancement, priority: medium

+Adjust reminders to local time
+As a user, I want my habit reminders to match my local time zone so I don't miss them when I travel.
+enhancement, priority: medium